 Another less practical but much more exciting question is whether any string can be a method name.
 For Groovy the answer is “yes”.
 Kotlin seems to be more restrictive.

 In Groovy the last expression in function/closure is its return value.

 return keyword to return from a function earlier, otherwise it’s entirely optional.

 The result of the last expression in lambda is the value that lambda will return.

 return in lambda means returning from the enclosing method.

 There must be good reasons behind this design in Kotlin

-but why last expression in function needs
+but why the last expression in functions needs the

 return keyword is a mystery for me.